Aliases for SELPLG Gene

 GeneCards Summary for SELPLG Gene

 SELPLG (Selectin P Ligand) is a Protein Coding gene.
-Diseases associated with SELPLG include pustulosis palmaris et plantaris and human granulocytic anaplasmosis.
+Diseases associated with SELPLG include human granulocytic anaplasmosis and ehrlichiosis.
 Among its related pathways are Hemostasis and amb2 Integrin signaling.
 GO annotations related to this gene include receptor binding.